lbdc/zm-alarm/README.md

 The montage can show/hide cameras  by clicking the buttons and also be reodered by dragging the buttons.

+There are also options for scaling images (reduce network bandwidth) and saving layout (not shown on screenshot)

+Note: the saved layout opens on page load.

 Installation:

 Copy file zm_streams_0a.php to webserver HTML folder (e.g. /var/www/html/)